Education in Timor-Leste

 GPE in Timor-Leste

-The last GPE program in Timor-Leste focused on strengthening the capacity and systems of the Ministry of Education.
+The last GPE program of US$2.5 million in Timor-Leste focused on strengthening the capacity and systems of the ministry of education.
 The project directly benefited the staff of the ministry of Education, with the goal of benefitting of the students and teachers in the education system.

 The five components of the grant were: